"One Of These Days They Will Kill Me," Says Murdered UP Cop's Wife

 The police said a man armed with an axe had chopped off two of his fingers and hit him on the head.
 Another man shot him.

 In August several of the men arrested for allegedly inciting violence were released.
 Videos that surfaced later showed them being given a grand welcome by right-wing activists.
-On Wednesday, Yogesh Raj, one the five men accused in the murder case, was released on bail.
+In December last year, Yogesh Raj, one the five men accused in the murder case, was released on bail.

 "If such people are not brought to justice, who should be?"
 Rajini Singh said.
 "If people who gave up their lives for the nation don't get justice, who will?
 I just don't understand what's their procedure," Mrs Singh said.